briPXY/nn-upscaler-onnxweb/README.md

-# Web Neural Inference for Image Processing Models (ONNX)
+# Bundle for inference with ONNX Web Runtime (Image Processing Models)

-Easy interface for running onnx models inference on the web browser, for image processing models.
-Using ONNX web runtime API.
-Features: Inference on each sliced images for AI models which input tensor's dimension is free or non-determined, to prevent page crash from large input/model (browser's memory limit policy).
+Even with the most compact models, page often crashed from large input due limited memory, especially tensor with free dimension.
+This javascript bundle slices an image and run inference on each chunk.
+Build on top of [onnxruntime-web](https://www.npmjs.com/package/onnxruntime-web).
+Included a web app for demo with image upscaling models.

 ## Usage